 - A meeting with the department/search chair to provide an overview of the department, the teaching assignment, and the search timeline, etc. (30 minutes, informational for the candidate) - An interview with the full search committee (at least 1 hour, evaluative).
-See the Resources section for sample interview questions. - Opportunities to meet with department members in pairs or groups of three to four to discuss different specialized topics reflecting areas of teaching or research related to the position (evaluative and standardized across all candidates)

-- An interview with the Provost (30 minutes, evaluative).
+See the Resources section for sample interview questions. - Opportunities to meet with department members in pairs or groups of three to four to discuss different specialized topics reflecting areas of teaching or research related to the position (evaluative and standardized across all candidates) - An interview with the Provost (30 minutes, evaluative).
 See the Resources section for the topics that are covered in this meeting.
 These questions are emailed to the candidate by the Provost's Office in advance of their meeting. - An interview with the appropriate Dean (45 minutes, evaluative and presenting HR information regarding benefits to the candidate).
 See the Resources section for the topics that are covered in this meeting.
-These questions are emailed to the candidate by the Provost's Office in advance of their meeting. - An opportunity to talk with department majors (may be evaluative or informational/social for the candidate); and If requested, a meeting with a Welcoming Community resource person (informational/social for the candidate and confidential) - A classroom teaching demonstration (evaluative).
+These questions are emailed to the candidate by the Provost's Office in advance of their meeting.

+- An opportunity to talk with department majors (may be evaluative or informational/social for the candidate) - A classroom teaching demonstration (evaluative).
 The Dean, or designee, will attend the teaching demonstration; please be in contact with the Provost's Office to confirm the Dean's availability - A campus tour (informational for the candidate) - A voluntary opportunity to attend Daily Sabbath at Christ Chapel or the Bonnier Multi-faith center (informational/social) - A tour of the Saint Peter and Mankato area (informational/social) - Meals with students or department members; meals may be used to fulfill the required meeting opportunities from above such as the meeting with students or the department chair and all meals should be informational/social for the candidate, not evaluative, except, perhaps those with students - At least one-half hour of free time prior to the teaching demonstration.